Principled Design and Implementation of Steerable Detectors: Experimental Results

 In this section, we evaluate the performance and parameter sensitivity of the proposed optimal steerable filter design.
-We first focus on template approximation, and follow with pattern detection and orientation estimation.
+We first focus on template approximation, and follow with pattern detection and orientation estimation. \review{We finally demonstrate the usefulness of our method on real microscopy images.}